skurale98/cs336/README.md

 # cs336
-Final Project from Rutgers CS336
+Final Project from Rutgers CS336 DBMS

 "Buy N Sell" WebApp using JSP,  mySQL and hosted on EC2